drejcreative/Gulp-Workflow/readme.md

 2. [git](www.git-scm.com).
 3. Gulp via the Mac terminal or CMD on a PC > `npm install -g gulp`
 4. Bower via the Mac terminal or CMD on a PC > `npm install -g bower`
-5. JSON server via the Mac terminal or CMD on a PC > `npm install -g json-server`
 6. HTTP-server via the Mac terminal or CMD on a PC  > `npm install http-server`